selsamman/proxily/README.md

   * Creating a new chat message which must have a recipient, subject and text to be complete
   * Filling out a form where there are required fields

-* ***Undo/Redo*** - Some user interfaces require and undo/redo button.
-While other libraries allow for this what Proxily can do is to limit the scope of the undo/redo to a single subject area using transactions.
-Undoing an operation would not, for example, undo any data recieved from the server during the course of user interaction
+* ***Undo/Redo*** - Some user interfaces require an undo/redo button.
+While other libraries allow for this as well, what Proxily can do is to limit the scope of the undo/redo to a single subject area using transactions.
+Undoing an operation would not, for example, undo any data received from the server during the course of user interaction.

 ### Creating a Transaction

-A transaction is created by creating a new proxy for the root of the state where you want to begin forking the state.
+You create a transaction by creating a new proxy for the root of the state where you want to begin forking the state.
 This is usually the part(s) of the state graph that pertain to the specific update.
 It is important that all proxy references are either references stemming from that proxy or created explicity to be part of that transaction.
 ```
 function updatePrimaryAddress () {